The Interim Director of Finance introduced the

 RESOLVED: That the Committee:

-5. Noted additional actions will be required to identify further savings to manage the reported General Fund budget pressures.
+3. Noted that additional action will be required to identify further savings to manage the reported General Fund budget pressures.